 In 30 years+ of nonprofit fundraising experience, including leadership positions at several universities, I don’t know that I could identify a predominant bachelor’s degree major among my colleague fundraisers.
 Many had degrees in communications, some were educated in business, and there was a variety of others from the sciences, liberal arts, and even a couple of engineers.
 As a result, nearly everybody who was a fundraiser had to learn on the job, or through professional associations.
 Today, there’s also a broad variety of informal, online educational opportunities.

 This means that almost nobody comes out of college with experience in fundraising.
-Those who do picked it up through university phonathons or other volunteer fundraising opportunities for campus organizations — not through their assigned coursework.
+Those who do pick it up through university phonathons or other volunteer fundraising opportunities for campus organizations — not through their assigned coursework.

 We always did it that way.